jnevin/Realto/README.md

 # Realto
 The Realto Live Cinema project.

-A realto (re&#772;a&#774;l-to&#772;) is a new, hybrid form of visual storytelling -- part live narrative, part pre-recorded movie, part text, part electronic theater -- all coming together in an experience best described, perhaps, as Live Cinema.
+A realto (re&#772;a&#774;l-to&#772;) is a new, hybrid form of visual storytelling -- part live narrative, part pre-recorded movie, part text, part electronic theater -- all coming together in an experience perhaps best described as Live Cinema.

 ## Realto Agile Project Status Tracking Board
 - https://tree.taiga.io/project/jnevin-realto/